 Our History is the Story that Binds Us.

 The name “Gananoque ” has the distinction of having several meanings; “ Water Rising over Rocks” or “Garden of the Great Spirit”.
-Equally colourful is the life of our founder, Joel Stone who arrived in 1793, a refugee Loyalist, who became a prosperous entrepreneur, who started with 700 acres and a flour mill, and then saw potential to develop our industrial foundation.
+Equally colourful is the life of Joel Stone, who was granted land by the British in 1793, a refugee Loyalist, who became a prosperous entrepreneur, who started with 700 acres and a flour mill, and then saw potential to develop our industrial foundation.
 Lumbering, mining, and milling, the Gananoque River was lined with factories on both banks from its mouth to the upper falls, and these establishments depended on water as a prime source of energy.
 By the early 19th century numerous mills, a tannery, tool manufacturing plant and harness and carriage factory were thriving industries.

 Gananoque also played an essential role as a forwarding point on the supply line moving up the St Lawrence River from Montreal and Cornwall to Kingston.
 An incursion of regulars and militia led by the Captain Forsyth of the 1st US Rifle regiment made an attack here (September 1812).
 A detachment of the 2nd Leeds militia, under Colonel Joel Stone, offered some resistance, but withdrew its force of two subalterns and about 40 soldiers.
 American forces seized the stores, burned the government depot, and withdrew.